ifunanya02031/OIDC-Authentication-Lab/README.md

 * Providing identity information
 * Enforcing authentication policies

-Okta becomes the trusted authority responsible for validating user identities.
+Okta acts as the trusted authority responsible for validating user identities and issuing tokens to applications.

 ---

-### Client Application

-The client application initiates the authentication process when a user attempts to log in.

-Responsibilities include:

-* Redirecting users to Okta
-* Sending authentication requests
-* Receiving authorization codes
-* Exchanging codes for tokens
-* Validating tokens
-* Establishing application sessions

-Unlike traditional authentication methods, the application never directly handles user credentials.

----

 ### Authentication Request

-The authentication process begins when the client sends an authorization request to Okta.
+The authentication process begins when a client application redirects a user to Okta.

 The request contains metadata such as: